FABB2011/GAN_PI-2/README.md

 # GAN movie maker

-This program can create a video clip from an audio file.
+This program create a video clip from an audio file.
-The generated clip adapt himself to the fraquencies and the rythm of the chosen track.
+The generated clip adapt himself to the frequencies and the rythm of the chosen track.

 # Requirements